 3. Participate in Challenges

-Join your groups reading challenges or start your own.
+Join reading challenges or start your own.
 Students can earn badges, rewards, and even compete against classmates!
 Badges of achievement are issued by subject area, providing important insight into students passion & interest.

 THE BEST EDUCATIONAL RESOURCES